 Member: State Bar of Georgia.
 Atlanta Bar Association.
 Georgia Defense Lawyers Association.

-Awards: Ben was recognized among Georgia Super Lawyers for 2017 and 2018.
+Awards: Ben was recognized among Georgia Super Lawyers 2017 – 2019.
 His primary area of practice is Business Litigation.
-This year marks the second time Ben has been included in the list of Super Lawyers.
+This year marks the third year Ben has been included in the list of Super Lawyers.
 He was included among Georgia Rising Stars in 2014.
 Only five percent of the lawyers in a given state were selected to the Super Lawyers list.
 The Rising Star designation recognizes exceptional attorneys under 40 years old.
 Only 2.5 percent of attorneys in a given state are named as Rising Stars in a given year in all categories.

 Reported Cases: International Greetings USA, Inc. v.
 Cammack and Sigretto, 306 Ga.
 App.
 789 (2010) (holding that mandatory forum selection clause will trump Georgia forum non conveniens statute).
 King v.
 GenOn Energy Holdings, Inc., 747 S.E.2d 15 (Ga.
 App.
 2013).